klovaaxel/combobox-framework/README.md

 # Combobox Framework

-A adaptable framework to build accessible comboboxes.
+An adaptable framework to build accessible comboboxes.

 Built as a web component, it can be used in any framework or vanilla HTML/CSS/JS.